7 Burning Examples of Trauma Adaptation in Relationships

 Confusion.
 Loneliness.
 Feeling like they’re loving a ghost.

-This truama adaptation can create cycles of pursuit and withdrawal, where the more one partner chases, the more the other retreats.
+This trauma adaptation in relationships can create cycles of pursuit and withdrawal, where the more one partner chases, the more the other retreats.

 Trauma Adaptation: Overanalyzing every text, tone, or look.
 Constant worry partner is angry or leaving.